Updated Post: October 21, 2021; Original Post: November 30, 2017

 Texas gun possession laws are among the most generous in the nation.
-However, recent events and legislation are causing law enforcement agents to be more vigilant in making arrests for violations.
+Many other states will charge you with felony gun charges for having possession of a gun for any reason.
+Texas values a citizen’s Second Amendment rights to bear arms – However, recent events and legislation are causing law enforcement agents to be more vigilant in making arrests for violations.

-If you are facing weapons charges in Texas, here’s a brief overview of the possession laws and a list of possible defenses.
+If you are facing weapons charges in Texas, it is critical to know what Texas criminal law requires the State of Texas to prove beyond a reasonable doubt if your gun or weapons charge goes to trial.
+Here’s a brief overview of the Texas gun possession laws and a list of possible criminal defenses.

 A Breakdown of Weapons Laws in Texas